 There's no set differentiation between the two, but there is a huge void in take home pay.
 And it's a gulf that only looks like widening if we don't effect change.

-We tend to tar all self-employed people with the freelance brush.
-That’s despite the sector covering a wide variety of independent professionals.
+Those unfamiliar with the industry tend to tar all independents with the freelance brush.
+That's despite the sector covering a wide variety of self-employed professionals.

 This is no more apparent than within the contracting community itself.
 So let's take a look…